Evan Jager: 2013

 Jager kicked off the 2013 indoor season at the Millrose Games two-mile, where he finished fourth in 8:14.95 to winner Bernard Lagat, who set the American record in that race.
 This made Jager the fourth fastest American indoor two-miler of all time.
 He was fifth in the New York Columbia Qualifier 5000 m, where he finished in a time of 13:33.37.
 Later on in the season he finished 2nd in the indoor mile at the Seattle Husky Classic in 3:56.14, where he got nipped at the line by his teammate, Andrew Bumbalough.

 Jager raced sparingly during the outdoor season before the U.S. Championships.
 He ran 13:14.60 which was good for 2nd to Saucony's Ben True at the Payton Jordan Cardinal Invitational.
 He also placed second in the Oxy HP 1500 m in 3:36.34.
 At the Prefontaine Classic he placed 4th in a time of 8:08.6, only two seconds off his American record.
-He followed up these personal record performances with an easy win at the USATF Outdoor Championships 3000 m steeplechase, where he finished in 8:20.67, giving him the opportunity to represent the USA at the IAAF World Championships in Moscow for the second time, and also winning him his second consecutive 3000 m steeplechase national title.
+He followed up these personal record performances with an easy win at the USATF Outdoor Championships 3000 m steeplechase, where he finished in 8:20.67, giving him the opportunity to represent the US at the IAAF World Championships in Moscow for the second time, and also winning him his second consecutive 3000 m steeplechase national title.
 During his European outdoor season, he ran a 3k in Luzern which was his only race between USAs and Worlds.
 Jager went into Worlds wanting to improve on his 6th place in the London Olympics.
 He won his qualifying round of the Steeplechase in Moscow in what seemed to be an easy effort.
 He went on to place fifth in the final, getting out-leaned by Kenya's Paul Koech.
 Although he only improved one place from the 2012 Olympics, he put himself in the race and was there with 400 meters to go, with the gap to 6th place being about 3 to 4 seconds.
 To round out his 2013 season, he raced the 5000 m at the Brussels Diamond League Meet, lowering his personal best by 12 seconds, to 13:02.40.

 2014

 To kick off the 2014 outdoor season at the Prefontaine Classic, Jager ran a personal best of 3:53.33 to place him 3rd in the Men's International Mile.
 Only a few weeks later in Oslo, Jager was less than 2 tenths of a second off of breaking his own American 3000 m steeplechase record of 8:06.8 by running an 8:06.97.
-On June 29, 2014 Evan Jager won the USA 3,000 Meters Steeplechase Title by running 8:19.83.
+On June 29, 2014, Evan Jager won the USA 3,000 Meters Steeplechase Title by running 8:19.83.